floriank/blog/content/post/the-steel-industry-file_fdw-and-postgres.md

 I am really bad at social media.

 I also started working as a developer for a company called [Klöckner & Co](https://kloeckner.com).
-To be even more specific, I work for its subsidiary called [kloeckner.i](https://kloeckner-i.com), which is focused on bringing the other subsidiaries ([Kloeckner France](http://www.kdi.fr/), [Kloeckner UK](https://www.kloeckner.co.uk/), [Kloeckner Metals US](https://kloecknermetals.com) and others), of the group into a glorious, bright and ... well, digital future.
+To be exact, I work for its subsidiary called [kloeckner.i](https://kloeckner-i.com), which is focused on bringing the other subsidiaries ([Kloeckner France](http://www.kdi.fr/), [Kloeckner UK](https://www.kloeckner.co.uk/), [Kloeckner Metals US](https://kloecknermetals.com) and many more), of the group into a glorious, bright and ... well, digital future.

-We are building tools to help our companies trade and deal with our product - steel - in a digital (as opposed to analogue) facon.
+We are building tools to help our companies trade and deal with our product - _steel_ - in a digital (as opposed to analogue) facon.

 It's all about innovation (the "i" in kloeckner.i) and coming up with new ideas on how the industry will operate in 10 years from now.
 Interesting stuff!

 If you want to learn more, you can watch our main man, CEO of the group, Mister Gisbert Rühl himself [explaining the concepts](https://www.youtube.com/watch?v=RJrKjxsze0s) of the how and why.

-In the meantime, after having built the inital team, I was promoted to the role of a software architect.
-Initially, this meant leaving the shackles of management behind and focusing more on the conceptualization of the ideas that our product department provides.
+In the meantime, after having built the inital team, I  working as a software architect.
+For starters, this meant leaving the shackles of management behind and focusing more on the conceptualization of the ideas that our product department provides.

-In order to understand the challenges we face at kloeckner.i, one needs to understand how the overall business model looks like:
+In order to understand the challenges we face at kloeckner.i, one needs to understand how the overall business model looks like.

 # On the process of selling steel world wide